As a business owner, there might be times when you have uncollected goods from your customers sitting on your premises.

 Also keep a record of which forms and communications you have sent to your customer, along with the date and proof of delivery, if you have it.

-If you need help with an issue in your business, including how to handle uncollected goods, you might like to get in touch with our small business advisory service.
+If you need help with an issue in your business, including how to handle uncollected goods, you might like to get in touch with our free business advisory service.